 The researchers made tiny particles (about 170 nanometers) with a biodegradable polymer.
 In each particle they then inserted two peptides generally expressed in melanoma cells, and injected this nano vaccine thus obtained into mice.

-The second phase was the evaluation of effectiveness in the presence of three different conditions.
+The second phase was the evaluation of efficacy in the presence of three different conditions.

 Second condition, the nanoparticles have been used to treat a primary tumor: vaccine and immunotherapy have been used together on already sick mice.
 The treatment slowed down to almost stop the progression of the disease, extending the life of all treated guinea pigs.

-Third condition, the researchers tested the approach on tissues taken from patients with melanoma metastasizing to the brain.
+Third condition, the researchers tested the approach on tissues taken from patients with melanoma who metastasized to the brain.
 It worked like that too.

 "Our research has opened the doors to a totally new treatment that breaks down melanoma even in the worst stages of development," concludes Satchi-Fainaro.
 "Not only that: we think our platform is also useful for other types of cancer.
 The nano vaccine may be the right way. "